xddq/typebox-validation-util/README.md

 </h1>

 <p align="center">
-Validate data using typebox in a single line
+Fast and convenient data validation with typebox in a single line
 </p>

 <p align="center">